jiangqiw/Recipes-Research-Project/README.md

 <iframe src="assets/fig14.html" width=800 height=600 frameBorder=0></iframe>

 Finally, we calculate the p-value approximately 0.0. when we use 0.05 as a significance threshold, since 0.0 <= 0.05, we reject the null hypothesis that the rating is not dependent on the calories.
+Based on the result, we can see that the missingness of rating is the MAR because the rating is dependent on the calories.
+Probably if some recipes with relatively high or low calories will be more likely to have the missingness in the rating.

 ## Hypothesis Testing